TerrayTM/dev/README.md

 ### `dev unused`
 - This command runs `pylint` on changed Python files to check for unused imports.
 It also can filter the files based on input options and report any issues found.

+### `dev env`
+- This command executes a given shell command with all configuration variables exported as environment variables.
+It simplifies running tools or scripts that depend on settings defined in the `dev.yaml` file.